IBM/kif/docs/tutorial.md

     > `(2a)` "fourth planet in the Solar System from the Sun"@en<br/>
     > `(2b)` "estimated distance to astronomical objects"@en

-    Automatic entity descriptor resolution can also be enabled by setting the value of the environment variable `KIF_RESOLVE_ENTITIES` to 1 (or any other literal that evaluates to `True` in Python).
+    Automatic descriptor resolution can also be enabled by setting the value of the environment variable `KIF_RESOLVE_ENTITIES` to 1 (or any other literal that evaluates to `True` in Python).
 See [Context](guides/context.md) for details.

 Some KIF pseudo-properties have no direct counterpart in Wikidata.
 This is the case of the pseudo-properties [`TypeProperty`][kif_lib.TypeProperty] and [`SubtypeProperty`][kif_lib.SubtypeProperty], whose [`wd`][kif_lib.vocabulary.wd] aliases are `wd.a` and `wd.subtype`.
 These pseudo-properties stand for the ontological relations "is a" and "subclass of", respectively, and can be seen as more powerful (transitivity-enabled) versions of the Wikidata properties [instance of (P31)](http://www.wikidata.org/entity/P31) and [subclass of (P279)](http://www.wikidata.org/entity/P279).

 To see the difference between `wd.a` and `wd.instance_of` consider the filter below.
 This filter gets statements that assert the classes of which [rabbit (Q9394)](http://www.wikidata.org/entity/Q9394) is an instance:

 === "Python"